bl4ck0w1/swmap/README.md

 ![swmap-logo](logo.png)

-**SWMap** is an advanced **Service Worker security Analyzer**.
-It discovers, fetches, and analyzes Service Workers (SW) to surface **scope risks, caching issues, route exposure, Workbox usage, and code-risk patterns**—then summarizes findings with **standardized risk levels** and operator-ready output.
+**SWMap** is an advanced **Service Worker security analyzer** for modern web apps.
+It discovers, fetches, and analyzes Service Workers to surface scope risks, caching issues, route exposure, Workbox/Flutter usage, and dangerous code patterns and can prove behavior with a headless browser.
+Results are summarized with standardized risk levels and operator-ready output.

-Built for **product security teams, red teams, and bug-bounty hunters** that demand rigor, speed, and explainability.
+Built for bug bounty hunters, red teams, and product security engineers who demand rigor, speed, and explainability.

 ## Why SWMap?